 Judging by the number of cherries, and the number of people I saw, I wouldn't hold out on seeing these at the market.

 Most of the cherry farms, also sell natural honey since bees help take care of the trees.

 It's dusted with sugar and topped with whipped cream.
-I sadly walked to find a seat to eat this processed product, but was cheered to find the shell light and crisp with a semi sweet cherry mixture inside that I had expected to be much more gelatinous and syrupy.
+Ok, so it’s not Tasting Page friendly, but I am all about eating local so I walked to find a seat to eat this processed product.
+I was encouraged to find the shell light and crisp with a semi-sweet cherry mixture inside that I had expected to be much more gelatinous and syrupy.
 I guess the low expectations worked out.

 I wanted to visit one last orchard before I headed back, so I picked the largest in the valley, Villa del Sol.
 It feels like the Disneyland of the area with big flags and signs as you enter.